Sandragun/event-helper-website/README.md

 1. View all approved events on the home page (no login required)
 2. Register for an account
 3. Complete profile on first registration (Name, Registration Number, Email, Phone)
-4. Register for events (details auto-filled after first registration)
+4. Register via form or chat with the Gemini assistant to auto-fill missing details
-5. Receive QR code after registration
+5. Receive QR code after registration and download it anytime from “My Registrations”
-6. View registered events and attendance status
+6. View attendance status and event posters in your dashboard

 ## Important Notes

 - Admin accounts must be created/assigned manually in the database (set `role = 'admin'` in profiles table)
 - Events must be approved by admins to be visible to users
-- QR codes are unique per registration and contain event and user information
+- QR codes are unique per registration and stored with the registration record for future download
 - Camera permissions are required for QR code scanning
+- The chatbot calls both Gemini and your webhook (`/webhook/chatbot`) to keep external automations in sync

 ## Troubleshooting

+### Chatbot not responding
+- Ensure `VITE_GEMINI_API_KEY` is set
+- Check browser console for Gemini API errors
+- Verify webhook endpoint is reachable (200 response)

 ### QR Scanner not working
 - Ensure camera permissions are granted